sylabs/wlm-operator/README.md

 secret "slurm" created
 ```

-By default `job-companion` will be run with uid 1000, so you should make sure it has write access to
+By default `job-companion` will be run with uid 1000, so you should make sure it has a read access to
-a directory where you want to store the results (`/home/vagrant/job-results` in the example above).
+`/var/lib/syslurm` to read Slurm cluster address and a write access to a volume where you want to store the
+results (host directory `/home/vagrant/job-results` in the example above).

 After that you can submit cow job: